mushanshitiancai/vscode-paste-image/README.md

 # Paste Image

-Paste image directly from clipboard to markdown(or other file)!
+Paste image directly from clipboard to markdown/asciidoc(or other file)!

 **Support Mac/Windows/Linux!** And support config destination folder.